 On the other hand, because $w^{R} (x)=(x-a)w(x)$ and the rule $Q_n (f)$ has degree of exactness $2n$

 Therefore, considering the last two equations one concludes that

-For the Gauss-Radau case with $x=b$ as a node we proceed similarly.
-For the Gauss-Lobatto case, with both $x=a$ and $x_b$ as nodes, the internal nodes are the zeros of the polynomial $p_n^{L}(x)$ orthogonal with respect $w^{L}(x)=(x-a)(b-x)w(x)$, and the relation between weights follow similarly: $w_i=w_i^{L}/[(x_i-a)(b-x_i)]$.
+For the Gauss--Radau case with $x=b$ as a node we proceed similarly.
+For the Gauss--Lobatto case, with both $x=a$ and $x_b$ as nodes, the internal nodes are the zeros of the polynomial $p_n^{L}(x)$ orthogonal with respect $w^{L}(x)=(x-a)(b-x)w(x)$, and the relation between weights follow similarly: $w_i=w_i^{L}/[(x_i-a)(b-x_i)]$.